kartkbhalodiya/Face_Scan_Attandance_OpenCV/README.md

 📄 Excel Export: Export attendance records to an Excel spreadsheet for easy record-keeping and analysis.

-🚀 Scalable Architecture: Built on the powerful Django web framework.
+🚀 Scalable Architecture: Built on the powerful Flask web framework.

 🛠️ Installation & Setup
 Follow these steps to get the project up and running on your local machine.